University Financial Aid and Fellowships

 Department of History Financial Aid and Fellowships

 The Department of History has a number of fellowships in the range of $1,000 to $3,000 per academic year to enable students to enter and complete the M.A. program.
-Applicants and current students are automatically considered for these fellowships; faculty members nominate students for the fellowship and the Graduate Committee makes the final selection.
+Applicants and current students are automatically considered for these fellowships (with the exception of the Shirley Barnett Memorial Scholarship); faculty members nominate students for the fellowship and the Graduate Committee makes the final selection.

 The Robert Pasker-Laurie Pitman Fellowship for Entering Graduate Students

 Support for one to four incoming students with the strongest academic records and best writing samples.